Parent Pay Parent Pay Search this website Open Mobile menu

 SQL + Boolean Logic

-• Understand simple Boolean logic [for example, AND, OR and NOT] and some of its uses in circuits and programming.
+• Understand simple Boolean logic and some of its uses in circuits and programming

 Year 8